-- 1. All visitors, upon entering any school district building or school, are to report immediately to the main office or reception area.
+- All visitors, upon entering any school district building or school, are to report immediately to the main office or reception area.
 Visitors not complying with this directive will be escorted from the building.
-Employees who observe someone entering district facilities who is not wearing proper identification are not required to confront (unless they feel comfortable doing so) that person, but should immediately report this circumstance to the administration or member of the security staff.
+Employees who observe someone entering district facilities who are not wearing proper identification are not required to confront (unless they feel comfortable doing so) that person, but should immediately report this circumstance to the administration or member of the security staff.
 School district employees are not permitted to ignore this identification badge policy or allow or assist any person to enter or use school district facilities when such persons do not have a valid I.D. badge. - 2.
-Visitors, after reporting to the main office, will register (name, address, telephone number, vehicle information and nature of business) and be given a temporary identification badge.
+Visitors, after reporting to the main office, will register (name, address, and nature of business) and be given a temporary identification badge through our Raptor System.
 A driver's license or other suitable means of identification is necessary and will be requested by the principal or his/her designee, unless the visitor is known to the principal or designee, prior to the visitor being permitted to enter the building.
-The form of identification requested by the building principal or his/her designee shall be retained at the administrative office to assure proper check out by the visitor.
-Upon return of the temporary badge, the form of identification will be returned. - 3.
+Upon check out, the temporary badge must be returned. - 3.
 The identification badge is to be worn above the waist and in clear view at all times.
 The temporary badge is valid only for the date of issuance. - 4.
 Visitors are not to wander through the building, but must report or be escorted to the designated area and then back to the main office. - 5.
 Scheduling Appointments All visitors are to have scheduled appointments.
 Parent Teacher Organization meetings and building programs where parents receive written invitations from the building administration are considered scheduled appointments.
 Exceptions may be made in the case of emergencies. - 6.
 Interruptions Visitors may not interrupt a teacher who is teaching a class.
 Visitors are not to interrupt a teacher during preparation times or other related instructional duties unless an appointment has been made or other advance notice given according to the guidelines provided herein. - 7.
 Parent Teacher Conferences Parent-teacher conferences are encouraged.
 Such conferences may be requested by either the parent or the teacher and should be scheduled during the teacher's preparation time or before or after school.
 Drop in conferences are discouraged.